 - Increase the number and size of buffers in the 'Settings' dialog or in the application. - Try different cables (coaxial or optical) to rule out any defects here. - Check that cables/devices have not been connected in a closed loop.
-If so, set the system's clock mode to 'Master'. - Check the Settings dialog for displayed Errors.
+If so, set the system's clock mode to 'Master'. - Increase the buffer size of the hard disk cache. - Check the Settings dialog for displayed Errors.